 It isn’t unreasonable to think that a subpoena can be conveyed abroad in the same way we serve summonses and complaints.
 After all, the Convention of 15 November 1965 on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters (very long name for the Hague Service Convention) is a great mechanism for getting the job done.

 Subpoena… judicial or extrajudicial document.
-Seems pretty straightforward, right?
+Pretty straightforward, right?

 Wrong.
 Subpoenas are not “Judicial (or) Extrajudicial Documents” for the purposes of the Service Convention– at least, not with any teeth.
 Instead, they fall within the scope of the Convention of 18 March 1970 on the Taking of Evidence Abroad in Civil or Commercial Matters (long name for the Hague Evidence Convention).

 And that is where the wheels fall off the wagon, so to speak.
 Instead of serving the thing, you have to seek its (for lack of a better word) domestication.
 And that comes through a Hague Evidence Request (in countries not party to the Convention, an old fashioned Letter Rogatory is used).

 That request functions just like a Letter Rogatory, in that it is a communication from one judge to another.
 The only real difference is that it doesn’t have to be conveyed through diplomatic channels to the court in the foreign country.
 But neither of these instruments can look like a subpoena.
 They can’t contain subpoena language, they can’t reflect the demanding tone of a subpoena, and they can’t look like they belong on a rack at Bass Pro Shops.* Careful drafting is critical, or the whole exercise is a massive waste of time and resources.